-Are the crime labs open to the public for tours?
+Are the crime laboratories open to the public for tours?

-No, the crime labs are not open for public tours.
+No, the crime laboratories are not open for public tours.
 This policy is designed to help maintain the integrity and security of evidence and reduce the possibility of contamination.

 For information, visit the DOJ Employment page.